A Brief History of Telehealth Technology

 Telehealth has been making its mark on the healthcare community for decades.
 Today, over 90% of healthcare executives say their organizations are developing or have already developed a telehealth application.
-But this is a recent development made possible by years of technological innovation and federal regulation.
+This is a recent development, made possible by years of technological innovation and federal regulation.
 Learn more about the history of telehealth and how we got to where we are today.

 The telephone proved more useful than just connecting folks all over the country.
 Doctors started using this new communications tool to send radiological images to other specialists, speeding up the data transfer process.

 1959: University of Nebraska Uses Telemedicine to Transmit Neurological Examinations

 This is the first case of health professionals using the telephone to send and receive medical documents across long distances.